NRC policy on Conflict of Interest and post-employment

 NRC employees are to declare offers of any gifts, hospitality or other benefits that may have a real, apparent or potential influence on their objectivity in carrying out their official duties and responsibilities or that may place them under obligation to the donor.

-Similarly, if an outside individual or entity with whom the NRC has past, present or potential official dealings offers a benefit to NRC, such as funding for an event or a donation of equipment, employees are to consider whether any real, apparent or potential conflict of interest exists and to seek guidance from their management.
-In these cases, management is encouraged to contact the NRC-SGO.
+Similarly, if an outside individual or entity with whom the NRC has past, present or potential official dealings offers a benefit to the NRC, such as funding for an event or a donation of equipment, employees are to consider whether any real, apparent or potential conflict of interest exists and to seek guidance from their management.
+In these cases, management is encouraged to contact the NRC-Corporate Secretariat.

-When fundraising for officially supported activities, NRC employees should, however, ensure they have prior written authorization from the Secretary General in order to solicit donations, prizes or contributions in kind from external organizations or individuals; this will normally be provided to the GCWCC Champion for NRC, who will oversee the collection of benefits.
+When fundraising for officially supported activities, NRC employees should, however, ensure they have prior written authorization from the Senior Ethics Officer in order to solicit donations, prizes or contributions in kind from external organizations or individuals; this will normally be provided to the GCWCC Champion for the NRC, who will oversee the collection of benefits.

 2.5 Avoidance of preferential treatment or disadvantage